 Details of the individual's program and doctoral committee are set up by agreement between the student and the faculty advisor or committee chair.

 The Qualifying Exam provides the Doctoral Committee with a basis for student evaluation and guidance and the student with an opportunity to review, organize, and demonstrate his/her knowledge.
 It is understood that upon passing the Qualifying Examination, the student has presented an approved dissertation research proposal and has demonstrated substantial readiness to undertake the research.

-The exam is oral with the focus on the dissertation problem and is administered by the student's Doctoral Committee.
-It will include considerable depth in the student's area of specialization, as required for a successful completion of the dissertation.
+The exam is oral with a focus on the dissertation problem and is administered by the student's Doctoral Committee.
+It will include considerable depth in the student's area of specialization, as required for the successful completion of the dissertation.